 This view can be a useful indicator of likely future price moves.
 The current price is what you can trade at now, but if this chart is predominantly yellow it shows lots of gold being offered, and not much cash being offered.
 The market is awash with gold at the current price.
 The chances are that the green (cash) being offered by buyers will run out before the yellow (bullion) being offered by sellers, indicating a likely price fall.
 Conversely if the chart is predominantly green - indicating the market is awash with cash - the suggestion is that the price will rise.

-The Market Spread Screen
+The Market Spreads Screen

 For the cheapest gold click on the yellow bar with the leftmost (lowest) offer price, and for the highest selling price click on the rightmost green bar.